Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area: Introduction and main results

 Unlike the upper bound case, the lower bound case is heavily dependant on codimension: One would never expect index and volume growth to control the topology in the case of complex projective sub-varieties of $\mathbb{C}^2$ (which are calibrated and therefore local minima for area).
 However, for hypersurfaces, this seems more conceivable, and indeed there are several results in the case where the ambient manifold is Euclidean space.
 In particular, one knows that an embedded minimal hypersurface in Euclidean space with finite index and Euclidean volume growth has finite total curvature by results of Fischer-Colbrie \cite{FC85} for $n=2$ (see also Chodosh-Maximo \cite{CM14}) and Tysk \cite{T89} for $n\geq 3$ -- though in two dimensions one does not need to assume Euclidean volume growth.
 Moreover, Li-Wang \cite{LW02} proved that a minimal hypersurface in Euclidean space with finite index has finite first Betti number.
 For minimal hypersurfaces in closed manifolds, similar results are currently only known in a few special cases, for example Urbano \cite{U90} proved that when $N$ is a three-sphere and $M$ is compact, orientable, and not totally geodesic, then the Morse index of $M$ is at least $5$.
 However, in the cases where lower bounds for the index are known, they can be extremely useful; the above mentioned result by Urbano for example plays a crucial role in the resolution of the Willmore conjecture by Marques-Neves \cite{MN14}.

 The purpose of this article is to give \emph{qualitative lower bounds} on index and area in terms of total curvature for embedded minimal hypersurfaces in a closed Riemannian manifold $N$.
 As a corollary, we then obtain that the index and area give a qualitative upper bound on the topology of embedded minimal hypersurfaces.
 This last result (see Corollary \ref{cor:Betti} below) has recently also been proved by Chodosh-Ketover-Maximo \cite{CKM15} when $n=2$, using different techniques (which yield finer results in two dimensions).
-Furthermore the methods in \cite{CKM15} also yield a topological bound when $3\leq n \leq 6$.
+Furthermore the methods in \cite{CKM15} also yield a topological bound when $3\leq n \leq 6$ -- however they do not obtain any analytical control for example on the total curvature.

 In order to state our main results, let us first set up the necessary notation.
 For an embedded and closed minimal hypersurface $M^n\emb (N^{n+1},g)$ in a closed Riemannian manifold $N$ with $n\leq 6$, we define the total curvature by